ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

 If you're interested in understanding this better (or you would like examples of how other hooks work), then you should definitely check out Shawn Wang's post and video at https://www.swyx.io/getting-closure-on-hooks/, which is what this code was, uh, heavily inspired by.

+ th object contain
 __Testing Hooks__
 One thing that this code hopefully makes clear is that a hook will really only work if it's called from within the context of a component function (as per the [Rules of Hooks](https://reactjs.org/docs/hooks-rules.html)).
 Hooks need to be called in the correct order, so that `currentIndex` is incremented correctly, and `currentIndex` needs to be reset after each render.
-This has some implications for testing hooks, as we can't just call them like we might with other JavaScript functions.
+This has some implications for testing hooks, as we can't st call them like we might with other JavaScript functions.

 Instead, we need to use something like `renderHook()`.